Vluuks/AndroidPractice/Week4/Content.md

 ### Exercises

+1. Compile and run `ExceptionTest.java`.
+What happens?
+Does it run `doSomething()` the expected 50 times?

-1. Add a `try catch` block to the code that catches all exceptions, so that instead of crashing at runtime, it will continue.
+2. Add a `try catch` block to the code that catches all exceptions.
+What does catching all exceptions do in this case?

-2. Inside the catch block, find a way to discover what kind of exceptions are thrown by the method.
+3. Inside the catch block, find a way to discover what kind of exceptions are thrown by the method.
 Remember that exceptions were in fact objects?
 This means they have methods associated with them as well.
 Use [the documentation](https://docs.oracle.com/javase/8/docs/api/index.html?java/lang/Exception.html) to your advantage!

-3. When you have discovered the different errors the `doSomething()` method produces, change your generic catch block to multiple catch blocks that each handle a specific exception.
+4. When you have discovered the different errors the `doSomething()` method produces, change your generic catch block to multiple catch blocks that each handle a specific exception.

+<a name="java-vs-android"></a>

+## Plain Java vs. Android Studio
+Naturally, you will encounter different kinds of exceptions in Android Studio as well.
+These exceptions will be printed to the console.
+To accurately solve them it is important to understand why they happen and where they come from.
+Sometimes the content of these exceptions gets very long, which makes them rather cryptic.
+In this section we will look at a few common exceptions and explain what to look for and how to discover where they came from.

+Most of the times the exception starts with a timestamp and the keywords `FATAL EXCEPTION: main` indicating that it occured on the main thread and caused the app to crash.
+This is followed by a lot of information like below, which can be hard to read.

+        08-07 09:10:30.091 14777-14777/com.example.renske.nativeapppractice E/AndroidRuntime: FATAL EXCEPTION: main
+            Process: com.example.renske.nativeapppractice, PID: 14777
+            java.lang.RuntimeException: Unable to start activity ComponentInfo{com.example.renske.nativeapppractice/com.example.renske.nativeapppractice.MainActivity}: java.lang.NullPointerException: Attempt to invoke virtual method 'void android.widget.ListView.setAdapter(android.widget.ListAdapter)' on a null object reference at android.app.ActivityThread.performLaunchActivity(ActivityThread.java:2778)
+                at android.app.ActivityThread.handleLaunchActivity(ActivityThread.java:2856)
+                at android.app.ActivityThread.-wrap11(Unknown Source:0)
+                at android.app.ActivityThread$H.handleMessage(ActivityThread.java:1589)
+                at android.os.Handler.dispatchMessage(Handler.java:106)
+                at android.os.Looper.loop(Looper.java:164)
+                at android.app.ActivityThread.main(ActivityThread.java:6494)
+                at java.lang.reflect.Method.invoke(Native Method)
+                at com.android.internal.os.RuntimeInit$MethodAndArgsCaller.run(RuntimeInit.java:438)
+                at com.android.internal.os.ZygoteInit.main(ZygoteInit.java:807)
+            Caused by: java.lang.NullPointerException: Attempt to invoke virtual method 'void android.widget.ListView.setAdapter(android.widget.ListAdapter)' on a null object reference at com.example.renske.nativeapppractice.MainActivity.onCreate(MainActivity.java:34)
+                at android.app.Activity.performCreate(Activity.java:7009)
+                at android.app.Activity.performCreate(Activity.java:7000)
+                at android.app.Instrumentation.callActivityOnCreate(Instrumentation.java:1214)
+                at android.app.ActivityThread.performLaunchActivity(ActivityThread.java:2731)
+                at android.app.ActivityThread.handleLaunchActivity(ActivityThread.java:2856)
+                at android.app.ActivityThread.-wrap11(Unknown Source:0)
+                at android.app.ActivityThread$H.handleMessage(ActivityThread.java:1589)
+                at android.os.Handler.dispatchMessage(Handler.java:106)
+                at android.os.Looper.loop(Looper.java:164)
+                at android.app.ActivityThread.main(ActivityThread.java:6494)
+                at java.lang.reflect.Method.invoke(Native Method)
+                at com.android.internal.os.RuntimeInit$MethodAndArgsCaller.run(RuntimeInit.java:438)
+                at com.android.internal.os.ZygoteInit.main(ZygoteInit.java:807)

+When confronted with this, there are a few things to look out for.

+1) The kind of exception that occured.

+2) The offending file.

+3) The line inside that file that caused the exception.